Pilot's Handbook of Aeronautical Knowledge

 Flight Calculations

-A note on story problems: These are among the most intimidating questions on FAA knowledge tests, and a good strategy is to skip over them.
+A note on story problems: These are among the most intimidating questions on FAA knowledge tests, and a good strategy is to skip over them during a first pass.
 Answer the easiest questions first and then complete these more complex questions at the end.

 Next, create a graphic representation that includes all of the provided variables.
-This typically will include a course line, a wind line, departure and terminal altitudes, airspeed, temperature, etc.
+This typically will include a course line and a wind line.
+Other provided values should be added to the diagram, such as altitude, airspeed, temperature, distance, etc. While the wind may be from the left or right, it doesn't matter on which side of the course-line the wind line is placed.

 Using an electronic E6B, search for the calculations that will identify the missing variables using the known data.
 When known data has been used to find a missing variable, the known variable can be crossed off the diagram, which reduces complexity.
-Data on the diagram will start to disappear, while X-values above the diagram will fill in.
+Data on the diagram will start to disappear, while the X-values will fill in, including the X-values required to answer the question correctly.

 GIVEN: